fennel-ai/client/docs/pages/concepts/pipeline.md

 status="success" message="Using expressions in pipelines"
 ></pre>

-These expressions are strutured and hence can be fully executed in Fennel's Rust engine with zero dependency on Python at the runtime, making them 10-100x faster.
+These expressions are structured and hence can be fully executed in Fennel's Rust engine with zero dependency on Python at the runtime, making them 10-100x faster.
 In addition, they are able to catch almost all errors at the compile time itself, hence improve the reliability of your pipelines.